kavirtudez/dove-quiz/README.md

 4.  **Run the application**:
     ```bash
-    flask run
+    python app.py
     ```
     The application will typically be available at `http://127.0.0.1:5000/`.

 ## Technology Stack

 *   **Backend**: Flask (Python)
-*   **Machine Learning**: TensorFlow, Keras, Scikit-learn
+*   **Machine Learning**: TensorFlow, Keras
+*   **AI Chatbot**: Google Gemini 1.5 Flash API
-*   **Frontend**: HTML, CSS (potentially JavaScript for interactivity)
+*   **Frontend**: HTML, CSS, JavaScript

 ## Discover Your Best Hair and Skin with Dove!

 Our goal is to make understanding your hair and skin needs simple and to connect you with the Dove products that will make you look and feel your best.
-Take the quiz and start your journey to healthier hair and skin today!
+Take the quiz, chat with Tita Glow, and start your journey to healthier hair and skin today!